 Contour map of data gridded with kriging defaults.

-Natural Neighbor gridding automatically blanks the area outside the convex boundary surrounding the data.
+Natural Neighbor gridding automatically assigns NoData to the area outside the convex boundary surrounding the data.
 It is a good method if there are no significant concave or convex shapes in the boundary.
 For example, notice the concave shape in the lower right of the map below.

 Natural Neighbor gridding eliminates most